We provide the following information for reference purposes only, and you should use it at your own risk: S54 Vanos Solenoid Procedure (E46 M3).

 Introduction

-This vanos experiences three unit failures and two related failures.
-The primary vanos failure is a vanos solenoid coil pack malfunction.
-The second, and less common, vanos failure is sticking solenoid valves.
-The third vanos failure is deteriorating vanos solenoid sealing plate rubber rings.
-These failures are the focus of this procedure.
+This Vanos experiences three unit failures as well as two related failures.
+Primarily , the main Vanos failure is a Vanos solenoid coil pack malfunction.
+Secondly , and less commonly, another failure involves sticking solenoid valves.
+Finally , the third Vanos failure is the deterioration of the Vanos solenoid sealing plate rubber rings.
+Consequently , these failures are the focus of this procedure.

-The other two vanos related failures are, a rattle caused by loose intake sprocket mounting bolts, and vanos malfunction caused by broken vanos oil pump exhaust sprocket hub driver tab(s).
+In addition , the other two Vanos-related failures include a rattle caused by loose intake sprocket mounting bolts, along with a Vanos malfunction caused by broken Vanos oil pump exhaust sprocket hub driver tab(s).

 The vanos solenoid coil pack (black plastic housing) failure is due to cracked solder joints.
-The damaged solder joints are of the connector pins at the PCB (printed circuit board).
+The connector pins at the PCB (printed circuit board) have damaged solder joints.

-There are three main causes of damaged solder joints: cold solder joint, heat cycling, and mechanical movement.
-Although all the connector pin solder joints are experiencing structural damage, the inner row of pins (intake side) almost always experience significant damage and failure while the outer row of pins (exhaust side) usually maintain the solder connection and don’t experience functional failure.
-This position specific nature of the failure indicates the cause of the failure is likely vibration.
-Cold solder joint might also be involved causing weak solder structure.
+There are three main causes of damaged solder joints: cold solder joints, heat cycling, and mechanical movement.
+Although all the connector pin solder joints experience structural damage, the inner row of pins (intake side) almost always experiences significant damage and failure, while the outer row of pins (exhaust side) usually maintains the solder connection and doesn’t experience functional failure.
+This position-specific nature of the failure suggests that the cause is likely vibration.
+Furthermore, a cold solder joint might also contribute to the weak solder structure in the S54 Vanos Solenoid Procedure.

-The solder damage could be caused by external electrical cable/connector movement.
-But the connector has a silicon gasket that maintains good condition and firmly mounts the cable connector to the coil pack connector.
-There is also a cable tie which straps the electrical cable just past the connector to the coil pack.
-Thus cable and cable connector movement is not likely the cause of the solder joint damage.
+The solder damage could, in fact, be caused by external electrical cable/connector movement.
+However, the connector has a silicon gasket that maintains its good condition and firmly mounts the cable connector to the coil pack connector.
+Additionally, a cable tie straps the electrical cable just past the connector to the coil pack.
+Therefore, movement of the cable and cable connector is not likely the cause of the solder joint damage.

 There is a cavity in the coil pack housing where the connector pins enter the housing (below picture).
 This leaves a long section of the pins not secured (potted).
-Also the PCB is last mounted from top onto the housing a relatively long distance from the connector pin solder joints (below picture).
-Both these design aspects are potential contributors to the likely vibration that damages the connector pins solder joints.
+You mount the PCB last from the top onto the housing, a relatively long distance from the connector pin solder joints (see the picture below).
+Both of these design aspects potentially contribute to the vibration that damages the connector pin solder joints.

-The coil pack cover is cut off to open the unit and facilitate the repair.
-The cover is remounted with sealing adhesive.
+You cut off the coil pack cover to open the unit and facilitate the repair.
+Afterward, you remount the cover with sealing adhesive.

 Epoxy is inserted in the connector pins cavity to better secure the pins.

-A new bolt is introduced to mount the PCB from top closer to the connector pins.
-A board alignment stud is removed and the bolt is mounted in its place.
+One introduce a new bolt to mount the PCB from the top, closer to the connector pins.
+You remove the board alignment stud and mount the bolt in its place.

 The vanos solenoid valve sticking failure is due to sludge buildup in the valve piston cylinders.
 The solution is to clean the valve passages to remove the sludge.